vfarcic/cncf-demo/manuscript/signing/README.md

 **Notary** is a legacy client/server for signing images.

-With Notary Project, a user can specify verification levels like “strict”, “permissive”, “audit”, and “skip”, which helps to incrementally adopt signatures.
+With Notary Project, a user can specify verification levels like *strict*, *permissive*, *audit*, and *skip*, which helps to incrementally adopt signatures.

 Notary Project also provides granularity with signature revocations.
 You can choose to revoke an individual signature (for example, revoke one particular image built by the owner of this particular private key), or you can revoke a whole identity (for example, revoke every image built by the owner of this particular private key).